-- Five LPNs are accepted every two years - See BSN program for further details.
+- LPNs will be considered for admission every year - See BSN program for further details.

 Preference will be given to longer-term northern residents from Northwest Territories, Yukon and Nunavut before short-term residents of one year or less.

 All course work must be successfully completed.